 AES (Advance Encryption Standard):

-AES is a block cipher algorithm utilized as an encryption standard and was announced by NIST (National Institute of Standards and Technology) at the USA.
+AES is a block cipher algorithm utilized as an encryption standard and was announced by NIST (National Institute of Standards and Technology) in the USA.
 AES is one of the most famous cryptography that is used all over the world.
 AES generally is used in symmetric key cryptography (both sender and receiver use the same key).
 AES is fast and easy to implement and requires less memory than DES.
 AES is based on the Rijndael cipher which was developed by Belgian cryptographers, Joan Daemen and Vincent Rijmen whose proposal was accepted by NIST later on.
-AES works on fixed block size like 128-bit, 192-bit and 256-bit encryption.
-The reason behind implementing a stronger encryption key was started after the Brute force attack which came in 2006 that has made the 56-bit RC5 key vulnerable.
+AES works on fixed block sizes like 128-bit, 192-bit, and 256-bit encryption.
+The reason behind implementing a stronger encryption key was started after the Brute force attack which came in 2006 that made the 56-bit RC5 key vulnerable.

 Need for Encryption: